Estate planning through life's stages

 The middle years

-If you’re a middle-aged parent, your main financial goals might be to acquire a home, or perhaps a larger home, and to set aside enough money to cover retirement goals and put your children through college.
-So you should modify your existing estate planning documents to meet your changing needs.
+If you’re a middle-aged, your main financial goals might be to acquire a home, or perhaps a larger home, and to set aside enough money to cover retirement goals.
+If you're a parent, you might also be working to put your children through college.

 For instance, if you have a will in place, you should periodically review and revise it to reflect your current circumstances.
 Typically, minor revisions to a will can be achieved through a codicil.
 If significant changes are required, your attorney can rewrite the will entirely.